artisdom/shell-ufc/README.md

 # shell-ufc

-A collection of useful shell functions.
+A collection of useful shell functions and aliases.